judah-caruso/jai-bearssl/readme.markdown

 git clone https://github.com/judah-caruso/jai-bearssl BearSSL
 ```

-# Note
+# Notes

+* Due to a temporary limitation in bindings for Jai, `initialize_global_vtables` must be called before BearSSL can be used.
-This isn't entirely finished.
+* This isn't entirely finished.
 Only a few of the hashing algorithms + SSL/IO have been bound.